pagkly/Zed/Investopedia3/Zero-Floor Limit Definition.md

 Zero-Floor Limit Definition
 ## What Is a Zero-Floor Limit?

 The term "zero-floor limit" refers to a policy whereby merchants are required to obtain authorization for every transaction processed at their store, regardless of its size.
-By contrast, some stores only require authorization for transactions that are above a certain size, with that size threshold being known as the store's [floor limit](https://www.investopedia.com/terms/f/floor-limit.asp).
+By contrast, some stores only require authorization for transactions that are above a certain size, with that size threshold being known as the store's [[floor limit]](https://www.investopedia.com/terms/f/floor-limit.asp).

 ### Key Takeaways